Sketching for Fashion Design ~ Beginner Course for Designers

 You will learn how to create a "fashion journal" which will help you develop your own unique style as a fashion designer.
 Knowing what you like (and don't like) empowers your designing abilities and will support you in developing your unique "voice".

 Learning how to sketch fashion designs, and the practice of it, will give you confidence and certainty; it will boost your morale, and the ability to communicate your ideas.
+Having the power to tell your story through your ability to sketch, will solidify your brand identity.

 - Students can be as young as Junior High School to more mature person who is interested in learning how to sketch for fashion designing